Senior Gear Editor

 Cons: Pricey, outer pockets aren’t good for hands

-It’s nearly impossible find one jacket that meets the various conditions all winter.
-So having a jacket with a removable liner allows you to expand the range of climate that you can be comfortable in.
+It’s nearly impossible to find one jacket that meets the various conditions all winter.
+So having a jacket with a removable liner allows you to expand the range of climates that you can be comfortable in.
 Make that removable liner a stylish down jacket on its own, and you instantly have three unique jacket options where the warm liner and waterproof shell can either be used on their own or together as one super-jacket.

 There are many different 3-in-1 jackets available today, but we appreciated the simplistic design of Patagonia’s Tres 3-in-1 Parka.
 It’s well-designed for comfort and protection from the elements, with the only design grumble from us being the outer pockets.
 If they were a bit more accessible for the hands it would have been one of our top picks, but that aside, everything else about the jacket is top-notch.
 Plus, it’s got Patagonia’s lifetime repair guarantee, which we always appreciate (and have taken advantage of more times than we can count).
 It’s pricey, but you’re getting a lot of jacket for what you pay for.
-Read our full review of the Patagonia Tres 3-in-1 here.
+For a similar 3-in-1 design from Patagonia that’s more geared towards active use on the ski hill, check out the Powdertown 3-in-1 Jacket.

 Check Price on Patagonia